• Skip to primary navigation

 Homestead Chicken

 Even eggs from homestead hens are different from those you find in the store.
-Although The Washington Post will tell you they taste the same, homegrown eggs typically have a higher nutrient content than store bought simply because of how they’re fed and allowed to dig in the dirt.
-Mother Earth News can break down the differences for you here.
+Although some people might tell you they taste the same, homegrown eggs typically have a higher nutrient content than store bought simply because of how they’re fed and allowed to dig in the dirt.

 Here are a few more benefits to homegrown chicken: